"My classes are going very well and Celia is a great teacher."

 If you enjoy watching French films to boost your listening skills and expand your vocabulary, you should check out any of the Miami-Dade Public Library System branches around the city.
 Here you’ll find avant-garde French films like Le sang d'un poète, directed by Jean Cocteau, one of the great experiments in 20th-century cinema that explores a poet's obsession with the struggle between the forces of life and death.
 Another great film that you can’t miss is Molière, directed by Laurent Tirard in 2007, which tells the story of a famous French actor and playwright from the 17th century who is considered one of the greatest writers in the French language.
 As useful as watching films can be, if you truly want to develop all the skills that are necessary to communicate seamlessly in French, starting a language course at Listen & Learn is the best way to go.
 Just send us a quick inquiry now and one of our team members will make sure you are paired up with a native French teacher that will tailor a unique language course just for you.
 Additionally, we offer free French-level tests on our website that will help you have a better understanding of our current French skills.

-These lessons in French are meant for those that feel that learning French would make a change in their work.
-For starters, it is expedient to learn how to say hello/goodbye, as well as basic business protocol; once the basics have been mastered, reading and writing come to the fore.
-Students who have greatly benefitted have been involved in import/export, international negotiations and acquisitions, jobseekers in multinational companies where another language is required, and those working in the international academia and government circuits.
-Even on our most fundamental beginner's lesson, students can anticipate ending the lesson with basic telephone French and e-mail French skills for communicating, as well as survival French if a short visit to the country is needed.
+These French Lessons are intended for people who really need to learn French to help make that difference in their work.
+For beginners, it will be useful to learn greetings and basic business etiquette, at higher levels reading and then writing become more important.
+Typical students include those involved in import/export, international negotiations and acquisitions, jobseekers in multinational companies where an additional language is required, and those working with international colleagues, academia and government.
+Even on our most basic lesson for Beginners, students should expect to end the lesson with basic Telephone French and e-mail French skills for communications as well as Survival French required for short visits to a country.
 Inquire now about our French Courses or Take A Free French Level Test

-Lessons in French are also accessible for 2 or more studying in tandem (Two-to-One French Lesson or Small Group In-Company French Lesson).
-All those involved must have around the same experience of the language, similar needs of areas of proficiency, and must be able to work at the same time and place.
-Bookings must be made for all students at the same time.
-Listen & Learn do not advise classes of more than 6-8 people, although In-Company Taster French sessions can be run with as many as 12 people.
+The French lessons are also available for 2 or more people studying together (Two-to-One French Lesson or Small Group In-Company French Lesson).
+All participants must have the same level, the same business or general language needs and be able to study at the same time in the same location.
+The booking must be made for all participants at the same time.
+Listen & Learn do not recommend group classes of more than 6-8 people although In-Company Taster French Lessons can be run with up to 12 people.
 Inquire now about our French Courses or Take A Free French Level Test

 From our clients all over the world